Step 3: pytest-native tests #

 verify("output_voltage", dmm.measure_dc_voltage(),

-The vin value lands in each measurement row's in_vin column (an example of the in_* traceability columns — every parametrized input lands in its own in_<name> column), so you can later query "how did output_voltage track vin?" without re-instrumenting the test.
+Each parametrized vin value is recorded as an input named vin on the measurement (its role is input — see traceability), so you can later query "how did output_voltage track vin?" — inputs are addressable by name and role — without adding extra code to the test.
 Sweeping from YAML instead of inline arrives in step 5.

-Litmus also adds a native sweep marker, @pytest.mark.litmus_sweeps, that feeds the same in_* columns and supports range expanders (linspace, arange, logspace):
+Litmus also adds a native sweep marker, @pytest.mark.litmus_sweeps, that records the same inputs and supports range expanders (linspace, arange, logspace):

 import pytest